thekushalpokhrel/Building-AI-Reacktor-python/README.md

-# Building Object Localisation and Detection AI
+# Building Object Localisation and Detection AI(OLDAI)

 My Final project for the University of Helsinki Elements of AI - Building AI course